Stressed at work? 8 simple ways to manage work stress

 To help cope with stress before you boil over, and to better manage stressful situations, use a cooling technique that gives you time to process.
 When stress starts to peak, breath in through your mouth as if you were sipping through a straw.
 Then, breathe out normally through your nose.

-You’ll feel a cooler sensation on the tongue and roof of your mouth.
-It won’t take long for the urge to react to subside, and you’ll feel more in control.
-It’s like a hitting a pause button.
+You will feel a cooler sensation on the tongue and roof of your mouth.
+It won’t take long for the urge to react to subside, and you will feel more in control.
+It’s like hitting a pause button.

-It’s important to learn how to identify self-imposed stress.
+Learning how to identify self-imposed stress is probably the hardest part.
 These are the thoughts and feelings that originate without any basis in truth or fact.
 Instead they come from assumptions, worry, and fear of the unknown.

 Learn to stop self-imposing stress by building your own self-confidence rather than seeking the approval of others or getting caught up in assumptions.